Driving the Transition to Safer Chemicals Through Consumer and Retailer Advocacy

 The Mind the Store campaign has been successfully driving the nation's largest retailers to eliminate toxic chemicals in products and packaging and drive a race to the top to create comprehensive safer chemicals policies.
-Hear Mike Schade, Mind the Store Campaign Director for Safer Chemicals, Healthy Families, speak about the campaign, latest developments in the retail sector, this year's forthcoming 2018 retailer report card coming out in November, and how individuals can get involved to protect consumers, workers, and communities from unnecessary toxic chemicals.
+Mike Schade, Mind the Store Campaign Director for Safer Chemicals, Healthy Families, spoke about the campaign, latest developments in the retail sector, this year's forthcoming 2018 retailer report card coming out in November, and how individuals can get involved to protect consumers, workers, and communities from unnecessary toxic chemicals.

 Beautycounter believes that lasting change happens where education and advocacy meet, and tirelessly advocates for stricter guidelines and regulatory laws to shift the personal care industry away from harmful and questionable ingredients.
 The United States has not passed a major federal law to regulate the safety of ingredients used in personal care products since 1938, and there are more than 80,000 chemicals on the market today, many with no safety data whatsoever.
-Hear Lindsay Dahl, Beautycounter's Vice President of Social & Environmental Responsibility, speak about Beautycounter’s ingredient policy and advocacy and their work to educate customers about harmful chemicals in beauty products, recommending safer alternatives whenever possible and empowering individuals to demand better from the beauty industry.
+Hear Lindsay Dahl, Beautycounter's Vice President of Social & Environmental Responsibility, spoke about Beautycounter’s ingredient policy and advocacy and their work to educate customers about harmful chemicals in beauty products, recommending safer alternatives whenever possible and empowering individuals to demand better from the beauty industry.

 Mike Schade is the Mind the Store Campaign Director for Safer Chemicals, Healthy Families where he coordinates a national U.S. campaign challenging the nation’s leading retailers to transform the marketplace away from hazardous chemicals and towards safer alternatives.
 For the previous nine years, Mike was the Markets Campaign Coordinator with the Center for Health, Environment & Justice (CHEJ), a national environmental health organization where he led national campaigns to phase out PVC plastic, phthalates, bisphenol A (BPA) and dioxin in consumer products and packaging.
 Prior to CHEJ, he was the Director of the Buffalo office of Citizens’ Environmental Coalition (CEC), a New York statewide grassroots environmental health organization.
 Mike lives in Brooklyn, NY where he serves on the Newtown Creek Superfund Community Advisory Group (CAG), the Board of Directors of Neighbors Allied for Good Growth (NAG), and the Community Advisory Panel of the Greenpoint Community Environmental Fund.